ansys/pyansys-math/README.rst

 .. note::

     The latest versions of Ansys provide significantly better support and features.
-PyAnsys-Math is not supported on Ansys versions earlier than 2021 R1.
+PyAnsys Math is not supported on Ansys versions earlier than 2021 R1.